 A hip fracture may cause:

-You will be asked about your symptoms and how the injury occurred.
+You will be asked about your symptoms.
+You may be asked about any recent falls or injury details.
 A physical exam will be done.

 Images may be taken of your bones.
 This can be done with:

 Talk with your doctor about the best treatment plan for you.
 Options include: